VioletaBotoucharova/VioletaBotoucharova/README.md

 <h3>About Me:</h3>
 I'm 17 years old from Sofia, Bulgaria!<br>
 I'm a student at: <i>32.
 "ST. KLIMENT OHRIDSKI"</i><br>
-I love coding and learning more about Python.
+I love coding and learning more about new technologies.

 <h2>💻 I'm Currently Learning!</h2>